tres-framework/conventions/commenting.md

 // multi-line comment
 ```

-Comments SHOULD NOT exceed the 80th column (80 character width).
+Comments preferably don't exceed the 80-column length (80 characters).
+They MUST NOT exceed the 120th column, with the exception of long URI's.
 ```php
 // This comment is so long that it will eventually reach the 80th column and will
 // need to be broken down into two lines.